StratifyLabs/StratifyBlog/content/device/2019-05-25-ARM-Cortex-M7-Cache-RAM-Flash-Performance.md

 ## The Conclusion

 The big take away is that applications running in external RAM run just as fast as applications running in any other memory as long as the cache is on.
-Not surprisinly, execution from tightly coupled memory was the least affected by the cache.
+Not surprisingly, execution from tightly coupled memory was the least affected by the cache.